• Skip to primary navigation

 Instant Pot Recipe

 Make the salna paste as mentioned in the recipe below.
-Press SAUTE Button of the instant pot and follow the steps until adding salna paste to the pot.
+Press the SAUTE button of the instant pot and follow the steps until salna paste is added to the pot.
 Now add 1 cup of water and close the lid of the pot.
 Press PRESSURE COOK and set the timer to 6 minutes at high pressure.
 Once the timer goes off, let the pressure release naturally for 10 minutes.
 Release the remaining pressure manually and open the lid.
 Serve.

 Nutrition